spdk/spdk/doc/bdev.md

 `rpc.py delete_crypto_bdev CryNvmeA`

+# Delay Bdev Module {#bdev_config_delay}

+The delay vbdev module is intended to apply a predetermined additional latency on top of a lower level bdev.
+This enables the simulation of the latency characteristics of a device during the functional or scalability testing of an SPDK application.
+For example, to simulate the effect of drive latency when processing I/Os, one could configure a NULL bdev with a delay bdev on top of it.

+The delay bdev module is not intended to provide a high fidelity replication of a specific NVMe drive's latency, instead it's main purpose is to provide a "big picture" understanding of how a generic latency affects a given application.

+A delay bdev is created using the `bdev_delay_create` RPC.
+THis rpc takes 6 arguments, one for the name of the delay bdev and one for the name of the base bdev.
+The remaining four arguments represent the following latency values: average read latency, average write latency, p99 read latency, and p99 write latency.
+Within the context of the delay bdev p99 latency means that one percent of the I/O will be delayed by at least by the value of the p99 latency before being completed to the upper level protocol.
+All of the latency values are measured in microseconds.

+Example command:

+`rpc.py bdev_delay_create -b Null0 -d delay0 -r 10 --nine-nine-read-latency 50 -w 30 --nine-nine-write-latency 90`

+This command will create a delay bdev with average read and write latencies of 10 and 30 microseconds and p99 read and write latencies of 50 and 90 microseconds respectively.

+A delay bdev can be deleted using the `bdev_delay_delete` RPC

+Example command:

+`rpc.py bdev_delay_delete delay0`

 # GPT (GUID Partition Table) {#bdev_config_gpt}

 The GPT virtual bdev driver is enabled by default and does not require any configuration.